-Realizing that childhood is an especially responsive time of learning, and even conversion and spiritual growth, Church-shaped Children's Ministry seeks to make the most of these years.
+Childhood is at very least an especially responsive time of soaking in biblical truths, and often, even of conversion and fruitful, spiritual growth, Church-shaped Children's Ministry seeks to make the most of these years.
 In conversations, in classes, in resources, in worship services, church members seek to clearly proclaim the gospel to the children, as well as live out the gospel before them.
 As they gather together each week to worship God and love one another, the church members seek to paint a picture of the beautiful love of Christ for His Church that not only glorifies God, but that also will remain in these young minds as a winsome testimony.
 They work to create a legacy of truth in their minds, that the Holy Spirit can ripen in their hearts, and prepare them one day to be well-equipped to commit themselves as followers of Christ and lovers of His Church, as well.